by Discount Las Vegas Lawyer. https://nevadadivorce.org and https://discountlasvegaslawyer.com/nevada-divorce-attorney/

-We find that commingling of funds, mixing separate property with community property, such as John paying to fix the house his mother gave him with funds from a joint account he has with Mary, is the usual ways separate property becomes community property.
+We find that commingling of funds, mixing separate property with community property, such as John paying to fix the house his mother gave him with funds from a joint account he has with Mary, is the usual way separate property becomes community property.
 We refer to this as transmutation.
-There is a presumption that when you donate separate property to community property that it is a gift to the community property.
+There is a presumption that when you donate separate property to the community that it is a gift to the community interest.

 The parties share any debt entered into by either spouse during the marriage.

 Let’s say John took out a credit card in his name only while married to Mary and stopped making payments at some point.
 Mary is responsible for that debt same as if she’d opened the account herself.
 Creditors will look to her for payback if John does not pay.

 If the final decree of divorce states that John is responsible for paying back the debt, the creditor still has the right to go after Mary for payments if John defaults.

 Though Family Court has jurisdiction over John and Mary, it has no jurisdiction over a third party such as a credit card company.
 Usually, credit card companies do not go after an ex-spouse to collect, but it has happened, and they have a right to collect from Mary.

 Same thing with any debt at all, be it a car, a house, furniture, or art work.
 Say John bought a car during the marriage, in his name only, and he gets the car as a part of the divorce settlement.
 But, also as a part of their settlement, Mary takes responsibility for the car payments.
 A year after the divorce, she defaults on the payments: the car company will repossess it from John even though it’s Mary’s debt, not his.

 The bottom line is that Nevada is not a title state but a community property state.
 For the purposes of a divorce, a community is like a partnership with each party reaping benefits for both partners or incurring debt for both of them.
 The two become one.